danklammer/tailwind-sublime-autocomplete/README.md

 Tailwind CSS Autocomplete plugin for [Tailwind CSS](https://tailwindcss.com/) (v1.8.10).

+Note: This plugin only autocompletes based on default Tailwind CSS classnames.
+It does not extend autocomplete based on your customized `tailwind.config.js`.

 ![screenshot](screenshot.png)

 You may want to remove the `:` character in your `word_separators` setting in your user **Preference.sublime-settings** file.
 This will prevent autocomplete from breaking on breakpoint and pseudo classes used within Tailwind.